Indiana Avenue: Madam Walker Theatre

 Madam Walker's daughter helped build the Madam Walker Theatre, which opened on the Avenue in 1927 and quickly became known as the "Crown Jewel of the Avenue".

 Decline

 As segregation laws began to change in the late 1950s, the African American middle class began leaving the once-bustling Indiana Avenue corridor for greater opportunities in northwestern Marion County, settling in Pike and Washington Townships.
 By 1965, the plight of the community left the Madam Walker Building closed to abandonment, removing a vital economic anchor for the area.
 The Madam C. J. Walker Manufacturing Company remained in the ailing building.
-By the early 1970s, Indiana Avenue was suffering from severe urban blight.
+By the early 1970s, Indiana Avenue was suffering from severe urban blight, with much of the area's building stock cleared for the development of the Indiana University–Purdue University Indianapolis (IUPUI) campus.

 Historic district and revival

 By the 1980s, instead of the city attempting renewal or regeneration, much of the area was demolished and replaced by office buildings or townhouses.
 In 1987, the area, containing eleven historic buildings, was declared a United States national historic district.
 The district was developed between about 1869 and 1935, and includes representative examples of Italianate style architecture.
 The Madam Walker Building, one of the historic buildings, was restored and reopened to the public in 1988 with a focus on the performing arts.

 Through the financial support of the Indianapolis Cultural Development Commission, formed by Mayor Bart Peterson in 2002, community stakeholders are planning the regeneration of the area.
 On March 28, 2007, the name of Indiana Avenue north of 10th Street and south of 16th Street was restored, after having been called Stadium Drive since 1932.